MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ```

 ### -AlwaysSubscribeMembersToCalendarEvents
-The AlwaysSubscribeMembersToCalendarEvents switch controls the default subscription settings of new members that are added to the Office 365 Group.
+The AlwaysSubscribeMembersToCalendarEvents switch controls the default subscription settings of new members that are added to the Microsoft 365 Group.
 Changing this setting doesn't affect existing group members.

 - If you use this switch without a value, all future members that are added to the group will have their subscriptions set to ReplyAndEvents.